FAIRplus/the-fair-cookbook/content/recipes/infrastructure/data-catalog.md

 The main purpose of this recipe is:

->  To detail the key elements for the creation of a `data catalogue` to enable data `findability` in an organisation.
+>  To detail the key elements for the creation of a **data catalogue** to enable data **findability** in an organisation.

 We will cover the following points:

 1. metadata model selection
-2. annotation with controled vocabularies
+2. annotation with controlled vocabularies
 3. ETL
 4. data loading
 5. data indexing